1912 Washington gubernatorial election

 The 1912 Washington gubernatorial election was held on November 5, 1912.
 Democratic nominee Ernest Lister defeated Republican incumbent Marion E. Hay with 30.55% of the vote.
 Lister was voted in with the smallest percentage of the vote in a gubernatorial election in the 1900s.
+This was the first election in Washington in which women had the right to vote.

-Primary elections
+Primary election

 Primary elections were held on September 10, 1912.